• infobot@lakesoffire.org

 DPW

-Lucky Lake is a great location, but getting it ready for our special madness is the job of the Department of Public Works.
+Preparing for our special madness is the job of the Department of Public Works.
 DPW soldiers provide the infrastructure, know-how, and elbow grease necessary before any art can work or ponies can sparkle.
 Or at least before we stop for whiskey.

 DPW reminds you that if it’s not yours, don’t mess with it.
 Things put in place by LoF DPW — especially signage, fire rings, and safety barriers — are there for reasons that may not be obvious to you.